Skip to content

 2. Add garlic and cinnamon and sauté for about 30 seconds on low to medium heat.

-4. When it’s light brown and slightly crispy, add turmeric, curry powder, chili powder, mustard powder, Maldive fish, and salt and mix it together.
+4. When it’s light brown and slightly crispy, add turmeric, curry powder, chili powder, mustard powder, Maldive fish, and salt and mix it.

-5. Add Hummingbird Tree Leaves and coconut and give it a good mix until everything combines together.
+5. Add Hummingbird Tree Leaves and coconut, and give it a good mix until everything combines.

 6. Cook the mixture for 5 -6 minutes on low to medium heat.

-7. Turn off the flame, add lime juice, and mix together.
+7. Turn off the flame, add lime juice, and mix.

 8. Serve this delicious Mallum with rice and curry of your choice.